miker704/Strife/patches2.md

     - Removed all raw svg embedded code in create DM modal and replaced them with svg components.
     - Removed all raw svg embedded code in create DM modal home bar version and replaced them with svg components.
     - Removed all raw svg embedded code in blocked users page and replaced them with svg components.
+    - Removed all raw svg embedded code in all friends page and replaced them with svg components.

 ## Backend Changes